davelsio/template-three-vanilla/README.md

 ## Description

-I started developing this vanilla Three.js template after watching the Code Structuring for Bigger Projects lesson from [Three.js Journey](https://threejs-journey.com/).
-I liked the idea so much that it quickly became a fun project for me to prototype WebGL experiences when following courses or replicating tutorials.
+This vanilla Three.js template is a collection of helpers that I use to prototype WebGL experiences when following courses or replicating tutorials.

-Recently, I went back to the course to take the new shader lessons and I wanted to refresh this template with a new spin that does away with the OOP concept and leverages `jotai` atoms instead.
-It's hardly complete, but I keep tweaking things as I find new use cases, so it continues to evolve.
+Initially, I started with an OOP approach inspired by the Code Structuring for Bigger Projects lesson from [Three.js Journey](https://threejs-journey.com/).
+In later versions, I decided to move towards a more function approach that leverages `jotai` atoms instead.

 The example experience is the final project from Three.js Journey, my very first complex scene from when I started learning Three.js and WebGL.
-In the future, I'd love to add a more interesting example that makes extensive use of shaders.

 ### Features